What is the difference between health insurance and life insurance?

 Given so many insurance terms are used interchangeably, it’s easy to see why some people may not know the difference between health insurance and life insurance.
 But the distinction is important, so in this article we’ll explain how these products differ.

 Health insurance in the UK often refers to private medical insurance, which offers paid-for healthcare treatment, as opposed to the NHS, which is free at the point of use.
 You can usually get private health insurance on an individual basis, or as a family with your partner and children.
 While we are all grateful for our wonderful NHS, there are reasons to consider private health insurance.

 - Faster treatment – you can see a doctor more quickly.
-According to NHS England and NHS Improvement, at the end of July 2020 some patients can wait up to 18 weeks to receive treatment.
-Wheras private healthcare clinics typically claim that patients can be seen and discharged within 2 to 4 weeks.
+According to the British Medical Association the median waiting time was 14.1 weeks in May 2023.
+Some private healthcare clinics claim that patients can be seen and discharged within 2 to 4 weeks.

 - Privacy – you can often get a private room on a ward.

 - Additional treatments – while most treatments and drugs are available on the NHS, if you have a particular need you may have to pay for private healthcare.
 The National Institute for Health and Care Excellence (NICE) determines whether a drug is cost-effective enough to be used by the NHS; sometimes certain cancer drugs are unavailable outside of private healthcare.

 So, what services might you be entitled to if you take out private health insurance?
 Every private health provider will offer different benefits, but here are some possibilities:

 - Access to a private room in a wide range of private hospitals

 - You don't want to wait for NHS treatment

 - You want to choose the date for a hospital operation